Howard Chaykin: 2000s

-Chaykin began co-writing American Century with David Tischmann for Vertigo.
+Chaykin began co-writing American Century with David Tischman for Vertigo.
 This story, set in post-war America, would be a pulp-adventure strip inspired by the likes of Terry and the Pirates as well as the EC Comics war stories created by Harvey Kurtzman.
 That year, Chaykin became part of the creative team on Mutant X, a television series inspired by the Marvel Comics series of mutant titles.

 His next work was Mighty Love, a 96-page original graphic novel published in 2004 and described as "You've Got Mail with super-powers".
 This was acclaimed as a return to the type of work he did on American Flagg! and contained his first art in a title since the early 1990s.

-That year, Chaykin and Tischmann revamped Challengers of the Unknown in a six-issue mini-series for DC, as well as writing a mini-series about gangster vampires called Bite Club for Vertigo.
+That year, Chaykin and Tischman revamped Challengers of the Unknown in a six-issue mini-series for DC, as well as writing a mini-series about gangster vampires called Bite Club for Vertigo.
 The pair wrote Barnum!: In Secret Service to the USA, a graphic novel in which real-life showman P. T. Barnum comes to the aid of the U.S. government.

 In 2005, Chaykin produced the six-part City of Tomorrow, a DC/Wildstorm production involving a futuristic city populated by gangster robots.
 Chaykin described the mini-series as "The Untouchables meets West World at Epcot."
 That same year, he wrote the four-issue mini-series Legend updating the character Hugo Danner for Wildstorm.

 He illustrated 24 College Ave., a story serialized online in 54 chapters for ESPN.com's Page 2 section.
 ESPN.com columnist Jim Caple wrote the text, each episode of which was accompanied by a single-panel Chaykin drawing.

 In 2006, he began working on his first superhero title for DC Comics, pencilling Hawkgirl, with Walter Simonson writing, starting with issue #50.
 With issue 56, he stopped drawing the series, mainly to get time to work on Marvel's Blade with Marc Guggenheim, although he continued to draw Hawkgirl covers for eight more issues.

 Also in 2006, DC Comics published a two-page Black Canary origin story drawn by Chaykin for the series 52.
 Later that year, DC released Guy Gardner: Collateral Damage.
 The two-issue series, written and drawn by Chaykin, revolves around the Green Lantern Corps' role in an interstellar war.

 After Blade was cancelled with issue 12, he pencilled issue 50 of Punisher, Wolverine (vol. 3) #56–61, Punisher War Journal (vol. 2) (#16–24) and an issue of Immortal Iron Fist.
 Chaykin illustrated the 2008 Marvel MAX comic War Is Hell: The First Flight of the Phantom Eagle, scripted by Garth Ennis.
 He wrote Supreme Power vol. 3 #1–12 (Sep.
 2008 – July 2009) for Marvel.
 In 2009, he wrote and penciled Dominic Fortune.